linode/docs/docs/guides/tools-reference/linux-package-management/yum-package-manager/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: "YUM is the default package manager on CentOS and provides an easy-to-use tool for managing your packages.
-This guide familiarizes you with YUM's capabilities and gets you started with its most commonly used features."
+description: "YUM is the default package manager on RHEL 7, CentOS 7, and Fedora 21 (and earlier).
+This guide walks you through the core features of YUM and common commands for using YUM to install, upgrade, and remove packages."
-og_description: "YUM is the default package manager on CentOS and provides an easy-to-use tool for managing your packages.
-This guide familiarizes you with YUM's capabilities and gets you started with its most commonly used features."
+og_description: "YUM is the default package manager on RHEL 7, CentOS 7, and Fedora 21 (and earlier).
+This guide walks you through the core features of YUM and common commands for using YUM to install, upgrade, and remove packages."
 keywords: ['yum','installing','updating','upgrading','uninstalling','removing','package repositories','centos']
 tags: ['yum',centos',]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'